*Please make sure to read the UPDATE at the bottom of the article!*

 At the beginning of June we noticed the small lesion returning, in its usual place.
 We were on vacation at the time and waited until we returned to resume treatment.
 Toward the end of June we started applying the baking soda and coconut oil, with a cotton pad soaked in organic apple cider vinegar placed on top.
 Within only a day the skin started to clear up again.
-The scabbing fell away on the first day and within 2 days the area had patched itself up.
+The scabbing fell away on the first day and within two days the area had patched itself up.
 We are continuing to use the treatment.

 It is evident that the treatment is working on a surface level.
 The cancer seems to respond by shrinking away and clearing up.
 But basal cells have roots under the surface of the skin.
 We are trying to ascertain at this point whether the treatment will eventually eradicate the root of the basal cell if we keep using it, even when the skin surface is completely clear.

-I have been hearing from other people’s personal experience that taking certain vitamins and supplements was very helpful in combating their skin cancer, in conjunction with a topical application.
+I have been hearing from other people’s personal experiences that taking certain vitamins and supplements was very helpful in combating their skin cancer, in conjunction with a topical application.
 It makes sense, since proper nutrition allows the body to heal itself.
 We are going to look into this for my mother.

 I will once again make an update to this article upon receiving further information and results.

-Thank you to everyone for your contribution and sharing your experiences, it’s nice to get a broad spectrum of perspectives on the matter.
+Thank you to everyone for your contribution and sharing your experiences.
+It’s nice to get a broad spectrum of perspectives on the matter.

-Blessings, namaste and much love,
+Blessings, namaste, and much love,